 The Mono Awards, presented by SanDisk, is now closed.
-Winners will be announced in September.
+Results will be announced on Friday 20 August 2021.
 Good luck!

 A panel of leading photographers will judge the shortlisted entries.
 In the event of a tie for first or second place, the relevant images will be returned to the judges for an additional round of voting.